antaldaniel/dataset/README.md

-We created the `defined` class, an extension of `haven::labelled` from tidyverse, that goes beyond adding variable labels to the columns of a tidy dataset, and value ables to the categorical variables.
+We created the `defined` class, an extension of `haven::labelled` from tidyverse, that goes beyond adding variable labels to the columns of a tidy dataset, and value labels to the categorical variables.
 We add two more crucial metadata: a unit of measure and a definition, with the ability to use statistical and web exchange standards to provide such information with linked open data.